Our Current Efforts

 IIM in Action

-The Foundation has already closed two transactions under the Zero Gap Investment partnership on the IIM platform, which are currently being warehoused by the Foundation, and has a healthy pipeline of transactions in process.
+The Foundation has closed three transactions under the Zero Gap investment partnership on the IIM platform and has a healthy pipeline of transactions in process.

 - Sixup helps bridge the financial gap preventing individuals from attending four-year colleges by identifying, underwriting and incubating undervalued students – thus creating a new asset class branded as “Future-Prime”.
 By leveraging financial innovation alongside technology-enabled student support, Sixup hopes to boost a student’s education and social mobility through the entire lending lifecycle.

-- Impact: The Rockefeller Foundation’s investment is expected to directly support 2,500+ loans to students.
+- Impact: The Zero Gap investment is expected to directly support 2,500+ loans to students.

-- Investment: The Rockefeller Foundation provided a $4 million investment alongside Goldman Sachs and other key partners to support the growth and scaling of Sixup’s business model and underlying lending platform.
+- Investment: The Zero Gap investment partnership provided a $4 million investment alongside Goldman Sachs and other key partners to support the growth and scaling of Sixup’s business model and underlying lending platform.

 - Closed: December 2018